anowell/today-puzzle/README.md

 C C C X X X X X
 X X X X X X X X

-12-25 has 92 solutions

 # Run for all days, but only print the solution count
-$ target/release/today-puzzle --all-dates --print none
+$ target/release/today-puzzle --all-dates --print count
 01-01 has 64 solutions
 01-02 has 109 solutions
 01-03 has 47 solutions